M-Saim-Khan-Dev/KaamKarwao-Backend/README.md

 # KaamKarwao Backend

+KaamKarwao Backend is a microservice-based backend for an on-demand home and field services marketplace.
+The platform connects customers who need practical tasks completed with workers who can provide those services.
+A customer can create a task such as electrical repair, plumbing work, fixture installation, pipe repair, tap replacement, or other household maintenance needs.
+Available workers can discover open tasks, place bids, communicate availability through the bidding flow, and be assigned once a bid is accepted.

-KaamKarwao Backend is a microservice-based backend for a task marketplace.
-It includes user management, locations, categories, tasks, bidding, earnings, reviews, attachments, payment preferences, statuses, configuration, and an API Gateway that routes frontend requests to the correct service.
+The backend is designed around separated business domains so each major part of the platform can evolve independently.
+It includes user management, worker/customer roles, locations, categories, task creation, bidding, earnings, reviews, attachments, payment preferences, statuses, configuration, real-time updates, and an API Gateway that routes frontend requests to the correct service.

 ## Project Structure